mapbox/mapbox-gl-native/platform/node/README.md

 It has no significance for anything but serves as a hint to your implemention as to what sort of resource to expect.
 E.g., your implementation could choose caching strategies based on the expected file type.

+THe `request` implementation should pass uncompressed data to `req.respond`.
+If you are downloading assets from a source that applies gzip transport encoding, the implementation must decompress the results before passing them on.

 A sample implementation that reads files from disk would look like the following:

 ```js